Any registered voter in Martin County may vote by mail (NO REASON REQUIRED).

 A request from an elector must include:

-4. The full address and telephone number where the ballot is to be sent;
+- The address where the ballot is to be sent;

 In addition, if the elector has designated an immediate family member or legal guardian to request a Vote by Mail ballot, the designee must provide the following information: